Michelle Kidani

-Michelle Naomi Kidani (born September 30, 1948, in Honolulu, Hawaii) is an American politician and a Democratic member of the Hawaii Senate since November 2012 representing District 18.
-Kidani served consecutively from 2008 until 2012 in the District 17 seat.
+Michelle Naomi Kidani (born September 30, 1948, in Honolulu, Hawaii) is an American politician and a former Democratic member of the Hawaii Senate, representing District 17 from 2008 to 2012 and District 18 until 2026.
+She resigned from the chamber in June 2026.

 Education

 Kidani earned her Associate degree in 1969 as a legal secretary from Honolulu Business College, her AA in liberal arts in 1980 from Leeward Community College, and her Bachelor of Science in 1993 from unaccredited Kennedy-Western University (later Warren National University), a defunct higher education institution that was sued for fraudulent practices by former students and deemed a diploma mill by federal investigators.
-As of 2023, she is the vice-chair of the Hawaii Senate Higher Education Committee.
+As of 2026, she is the vice-chair of the Hawaii Senate Education Committee.